 Have you ever watched, via a webcam set in some fixed position, the ebb and flow of life at one geographical spot on the planet?
 For several years, I enjoyed the view from the webcam located beside London’s Albert Bridge, looking across the River Thames and onto Chelsea’s Cheyne Walk.
-But that camera seems to have become defunct and I have switched my allegiance to the one that streams from Trafalgar Square.
+That camera seems to be defunct and I have switched my allegiance to the one that streams from Trafalgar Square.

 Because I am watching from the Southern Hemisphere, my view is often a night time one, but the hour of day makes little difference to the presence of traffic passing along the roads and footpaths.
 Red double-decker buses circle below Nelson’s gaze, taxis weave around buses, cyclists thread between both, and pedestrians mingle with them all.
 Even at 2:00 or 3:00 am, movement is continuous.